top of page

 "I like how Its pretty self explanatory"

 The left describes errors within the prototype and the right has the corrections to be made.
-The right hand text describes some of the errors encountered by participants while the left describes solutions.
+The right hand text describes some of the errors encountered by participants while the right describes solutions.

 Gaps between navigation bar icons and interacted with features in the layer below